farazAhmed03/farazAhmed03/README.md

 ## 🧠 Current Goal

-I am currently focused on becoming a strong **Cloud DevOps Engineer** by improving my skills in:
+I am currently focused on becoming a strong **DevOps Engineer** by improving my skills in:

 - Linux system administration
 - Docker and Kubernetes